metagenopolis/meteor/README.md

 Meteor relies on genes catalogue to perform specie level taxonomic assignments and functional analysis.

 Check the [wiki](https://forgemia.inra.fr/metagenopolis/meteor/-/wikis/home) for more information.
-If you use SHAMAN for your project, please cite the following publication:
+If you use meteor , please cite:

 ## Dependencies

 Meteor requires: